zenml-io/zenml/docs/book/advanced-guide/deploying-zenml/using-cli.md

 ## Configuration File Templates

 ### Base Config File
 This is the general structure of a config file.
-Use this as a base and then add any clooud-specific parameters from the sections below.
+Use this as a base and then add any cloud-specific parameters from the sections below.

 <details>
     <summary>AWS</summary>